LibertyDSNP/dsnp-schemas/.github/ISSUE_TEMPLATE/BUG_Issue.md

 ---
     name: Bug Report
-    about: Report an issue found in the Frequency Schemas
+    about: Report an issue found in the package
     title: ""
     labels: ""
     assignees: ""